History of Best Buy in Timeline

 Best Buy

-Best Buy is a multinational consumer electronics retailer founded in 1966 by Richard M. Schulze and James Wheeler as Sound of Music.
-It rebranded as Best Buy in 1983, shifting its focus to a broader range of consumer electronics.
-Headquartered in Richfield, Minnesota, Best Buy is a major player in the retail electronics market, offering a wide variety of products and services to consumers.
+Best Buy is a multinational consumer electronics retailer founded in 1966 as Sound of Music by Richard M. Schulze and James Wheeler.
+Rebranded in 1983, the company shifted its focus to consumer electronics.
+Headquartered in Richfield, Minnesota, Best Buy has become a major player in the retail electronics market.

 August 22, 1966: Sound of Music Opens